censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Although CENO strives to provide a user experience as similar to normal Web browsing as possible, some of the techniques used to avoid network interference do not play well with such dynamic sites.
 This is the case with CENO's default mode of operation (i.e. public browsing), since it strips down all private data (like passwords and cookies) from Web traffic to ensure that it does not leak to other untrusted CENO or Ouinet users.

 To avoid this and enable the use of such dynamic sites in CENO, you can use private tabs (i.e. private browsing), which leave private data intact and keep connections to the sites encrypted and thus protected from everyone else.
-However this requires that some direct or indirect path exists to reach those Web sites.
+However this requires that network traffic from your device can reach those Web sites in some way.

 For further details, please check the section on the differences between [public and private browsing](../concepts/public-private.md).